Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Lions stats and trends

-- The Lions covered the spread once last year (1-2 ATS) when playing as at least 7.5-point underdogs.
+- The Lions covered the spread once when an underdog by 7.5 points or more last year (in three opportunities).

-- In Detroit's games last year, the combined scoring went over the point total 10 times.
+- A total of 10 of Detroit's games last year went over the point total.

-- Detroit was 7-7 against the spread and 5-9 overall in games when it scored more than 18.9 points last season.
+- When Detroit scored more than 18.9 points last year, it was 7-7 against the spread and 5-9 overall.

-- In games that Detroit churned out more than 329.8 yards last year, the team was 5-4 against the spread and 4-5 overall.
+- Detroit was 5-4 against the spread and 4-5 overall when the team amassed over 329.8 yards last season.

-- Last season the Lions had 21 turnovers, one fewer than the Ravens had takeaways (22).
+- Last year the Lions had 21 turnovers, one fewer than the Ravens had takeaways (22).

 Home and road insights

-- Detroit was 3-5 against the spread, and 1-7 overall, at home last season.
+- Detroit was 3-5 against the spread, and 1-7 overall, at home last year.

 - In eight games at home last season, Detroit hit the over six times.

-- Baltimore was 5-2-1 against the spread, and 6-2 overall, away from home last season.
+- In away games last season, Baltimore was 6-2 overall and 5-2-1 against the spread.

-- In three of eight road games last season, Baltimore went over the total.
+- In eight away games last season, Baltimore hit the over three times.

 - Last season, Ravens away games averaged 45.7 points, 4.8 fewer than this contest's over/under (50.5).